 You may also purchase this type of coverage from your local insurance provider.
 The percentages paid and the lengths of time of coverage vary.
 The coverage time may also be affected by complicated births (i.e. cesarean delivery), so it is important to confirm what your policy covers.

 It is possible that you may have coverage from multiple avenues, so it is important to confirm what the policies are with your company.
+It is also important to ensure the coverage begins before you conceive because you would become ineligible after conception.
 Any monies paid to you from your employer are taxable, but it is possible that this may be offset by the new deduction that comes with your new baby.

 Can sick, vacation, and holiday time be used?